-Love a lazy Sunday?
-Or are you the type who likes to get out and about?
+Love a lazy Sunday, or are you the type who likes to get out and about?
 Whichever way, we have you covered!
-Read on for a great itinerary for you and the fam.

 Depending on the time of month, we have three options to begin your day, either head to the Farmers Market, the Nunawading Craft Market or take it easy in bed (gladly!).
 After your market fix we take you to the amazing Blackburn Lake Sanctuary, then out to lunch in the Asian culinary capital of Melbourne, Box Hill.